BryJamin/WickedWizard/README.md

 -Add in a Time Limit of sorts where we die if you run out of time.
 -Improve message banner to have an offset so you can change where it shows up.
 -Add a fade to the item pickup entity.
+- Giblets. create an Ondeath that spawns out giblets when an enemies dies
+- Minion component, (can't drop loot))

 ###Bugs